libxsmm/libxsmm/README.md

 make clean
 ```

-For example, installing the library into a specific location (including some selection of statically generated Intel SSE kernels) looks like:
+For example, installing into a specific location (incl. a selection of statically generated Intel SSE kernels) looks like:

 ```
 make MNK="1 2 3 4 5" PREFIX=/path/to/libxsmm-install install
 make clean
 ```

-Performing `make install-minimal` omits the documentation (`PREFIX/share/libxsmm`).
-Moreover, PINCDIR, POUTDIR, PBINDIR, and PDOCDIR (`share/libxsmm`) allow to customize the locations underneath of the PREFIX location.
+Performing `make install-minimal` omits the documentation (default: `PREFIX/share/libxsmm`).
+Moreover, PINCDIR, POUTDIR, PBINDIR, and PDOCDIR allow to customize the locations underneath of the PREFIX location.

 ## Performance
 ### Tuning